 Self-Care Ideas for Low Mood Days

 Even when I’m feeling low, I don’t want to just lie in bed all day and be totally unproductive.
 For me personally, that actually gives me more anxiety!
 So as a result, I try to get something accomplished.
-I also feel better in general when my space is clean.

-Usually, once I get started I feel much better, and end up finding the motivation to do more chores.
+Usually, once I get started I feel much better, and end up finding the motivation to do a few more chores.
 It doesn’t always happen though, and that’s okay.
-I allow myself to be okay with whatever I commit to being the bare minimum.
+I allow myself to be okay with whatever I first commit to being the bare minimum.
 Even if I don’t do any more chores afterwards, I do tend to feel better that I did something.

 Another strategy I see people doing is setting a timer for, say, 15 minutes, and whatever chore they get done in that amount of time is all they’ll do.
 That one doesn’t work as well for me, but I see it working for many other people!